teunisvdh/TeamThomasDeTrein/README.md

 	S = p*10.000 - (t*20 + min/10).

-	S is the score, p is the percentage of critical railways used, t is the number of trajectories used and min is the total amount of time (in minutes) of all the trajectories combined.
+	S is the score, p is the fraction of critical railways used, t is the number of trajectories used and min is the total amount of time (in minutes) of all the trajectories combined.

 The repository contains several files: